ptr1337/arm-img-builder/README.md

 From that point on, each builder "rpi-img-builder / debian-image-builder" function as they would outside the container, minus the need for installing dependencies.

-For each builder simply following the directions in the README.md or run ‘make help’.
+For each builder simply follow the directions in the README.md or run ‘make help’.
 ```

 ### Makefile